openstack/ironic/doc/source/dev/drivers.rst

   + For synchronous methods, a 200 (OK) HTTP status code is returned to indicate that the request was fulfilled.
 The response may include a body.

-While performing the request, a lock is held on the node, and other requests for the node will be delayed and may fail with an HTTP 409 (Conflict) error code.
+* can require an exclusive lock on the node.
+This only occurs if the method doesn't specify require_exclusive_lock=False in the decorator.
+If an exclusive lock is held on the node, other requests for the node will be delayed and may fail with an HTTP 409 (Conflict) error code.

 This endpoint exposes a node's driver directly, and as such, it is expressly not part of Ironic's standard REST API.
 There is only a